leewalter/Azure-hackathon-LUIS-AI-StandWithUkraine/README.md

 // Copyright (c) 2022, Walter Lee
 // All rights reserved.

-// This source code is licensed under the MIT-style license found in the
+// This source code is licensed under the Apache-2 style license found in the
 // LICENSE file in the root directory of this source tree.

 const axios = require('axios').default;